 My Approach in Therapy

-I want every client to feel welcomed in therapy and have no limits to what they bring into session(s).
+I want every client to feel welcomed in therapy and have no limits on what they bring into session(s).
 Clients should feel validated and heard.

-I strive to make my clients have a connection in therapy so that they have the one place where they can be themselves.
-This means being able to talk freely about what is on their mind and feel empowered.
-Therapy is a judgement-free zone, and this is what I want clients to feel whenever they enter session(s).
+I strive to help my clients make a connection in therapy so that they have at least one place where they can be themselves.
+This means being able to freely talk about what is on their mind and to feel empowered.
+Therapy is a judgement-free zone, and this is how I want clients to feel whenever they enter session(s).

-The types of therapy that I feel connect the best with clients include strength-based, solution-focused, and person-centered.
-However, I work with what is best for each client.
-If a client doesn’t respond well to a certain type of therapy, I will help guide the client to finding what does work for them.
-I also like bringing art into therapy which can include music, writing/journaling, or painting.
+The types of therapy that I feel connect the best with clients include strength-based, solution-focused, and person-centered therapy.
+I also believe in integrating art into therapy which can include music, writing, journaling, or painting.
+However, each client is unique, and I want to find what works best for each person.
+If a client does not not respond well to a certain type of therapy, I will help the client discover what works best for them.

 I Offer Lots of Patience and Compassion

-I have a passion for working with individuals with PTSD, especially regarding trauma of sexual or intimate partner violence, and dissociative traits from the PTSD.
+I have a passion for working with individuals with Post-Traumatic Stress Disorder (PTSD), especially those who have experienced the trauma of sexual or intimate partner violence, and those that display dissociative traits related to their PTSD.

 Wide Range Of Experience

-I enjoy working with all ages, and I especially connect well with teens and young adults.
+I enjoy working with all ages, and I especially connect well with teens and young adults and supporting teenage focused issues.
 I also have experience working with: